daocongtuyen2x/MAI391_course/README.md

 # MAI391_course
-Some mini projects in format ipynb i have done in Mathematics for Machine Learning course
+Some mini projects in format ipynb I have done in Mathematics for Machine Learning course